meta-ventures/hera_cms/README.md

+---- STILL IN DEVELOPMENT ----
+---- If you want to contribute, feel free to open an issue or contact me at rayan@hortatech.com.br ----

 # HeraCms

 Hera aims to enable you to easily add Content Managment to your Rails projects, with a very friendly user interface.

 ## Usage